safoura-banihashemi/Brain-Tumor-Segmentation/README.md

 # Brain-Tumor-Segmentation

 This project presents a deep learning-based pipeline for brain tumor segmentation using MRI scans.
 Leveraging a U-Net architecture, the model is trained to accurately detect tumor regions within brain images.
-The model’s performance is evaluated using Dice coefficient and combined loss metrics, ensuring both precise localization and robust segmentation accuracy.
-MRI modalities such as FLAIR and T1CE are used as input channels, providing the model with complementary information about tumor structure and tissue contrast.
-The output is a multi-class segmentation map that differentiates between tumor core, edema, enhancing tumor, and background.
+The model’s performance is evaluated using combined loss metrics and Dice coefficient.
+MRI modalities (FLAIR + T1CE) are used as input channels and The output is a multi-class segmentation map that differentiates between tumor core, edema, enhancing tumor, and background.

 Interactive demo live 👉 https://t.co/8WimhfZKKn